orbitdb/field-manual/01 Tutorial/01_Basics.md

 ### What just happened?

-Starting with the `new Ipfs` line, your code creates a new IPFS node.
+Start with the `new Ipfs` line.
+This code creates a new IPFS node.
 Note the default settings:

 * `preload: { enabled: false }` disables the use of so-called "pre-load" IPFS nodes.
 These nodes exist to help load balance the global network and prevent DDoS.
 However, these nodes can go down and cause errors.
 Since we are only working offline